title

 The cassette cases ("Norelco" cases) were clear plastic at the front and around the spine area, and black plastic at the rear.

-The first UK issue of "Oldies" has Lemon Yellow paper label without Parlophone logo
+This UK issue of "Oldies" has Lemon Yellow paper label without Parlophone logo

 INLAY